TaitoUnited/full-stack-template/README.md

     $ taito o-stop

 Write `taito o` and press TAB to get the list of most important commands for operating your project.
-Run `taito b-help` to get detailed instructions for all commands.
-For troubleshooting run `taito b-trouble`.
+Run `taito taito-help` to get detailed instructions for all commands.
+For troubleshooting run `taito taito-trouble`.
 See PROJECT.md for project specific conventions and documentation.

 > Basic authentication is enabled on all environments by default.
 The username is #username and the password is #password.
 You can turn basic authentication off by modifying the `scripts/helm-prod.yaml` and `scripts/helm.yaml` files.